L-Systems in Architecture (2003)

 ] : revert to last saved position

-The resulting system produces an irregular branching structure.
-By using random numbers within the replacement process, the irregular branching takes place.
+The resulting system produces an irregular branching structure caused by the random numbers in the replacement process.
 By allowing these random numbers to also fluctuate each time the system is run, many different permutations of a design can be produced.

 In order to control the L-Systems drawing rules with a higher degree of precision, it is useful to introduce parameters into the string rewriting rules.
 On a most basic level, this can include specification of incremental changes for to the turtle's state.
 For example: